invertedv/mortgage_imports/README.md

 Separate databases of the first four a created.
 The final Fannie database is augmented with annotations based on these tables.

+### Why Clickhouse

+As the clickhouse [website](https://clickhouse.tech/docs/en/) points out, the database is designed for OLAP (online analytical processing).
+Specifically, it is good for applications where the data itself is not frequently updated, queries involve few joins (and if there are, one table is much bigger than others) or no joins, and not many columns but perhaps many rows are returned by queries.

+Mortgage data inherently have fields that (a) don't ever change, such as original loan amount and (b) that change every month, such as current loan amount.
+Typically, there are two ways to deal with this:

+1. One Table.
+In this approach, there is one row for each month for each loan.
+   The unchanging fields are repeated every month.
+2. Two Table.
+In this approach, there is a table for the unchanging fields and another for the fields that change monthly.

+The first approach wastes a lot of space.
+In the second approach, one will forever be joining the two tables.

+Clickhouse offers an alternative as it supports nesting.
+The final mortgage table has one row per loan with the monthly values nested within it.
+Conceptually, nesting is like embedding a table in each row.
+The monthly values can be accessed either as arrays or via ARRAY JOIN the table can effectively be expanded from 1 one row per loan 1 loan-month per row.

+Further, multiple nested arrays are permitted.
+The mortgage table has a nested array for monthly data, months where there is modification activity and months where there is foreclosure activity.
+The latter two are null for most loans and only populated where needed for the rest.

 ### Data Sources and pre-processing

 **FHFA**